-Welia Health encourages you to meet with your provider to discuss about how to have a positive birth experience while managing your pain during your birthing experience, whether it be with medication or by utilizing a more holistic approach.
+Welia Health encourages you to meet with your provider to discuss how to have a positive birth experience while managing your pain during your birthing experience, whether it be with medication or by utilizing a more holistic approach.

-A person of your choosing to help with words of encouragement, a calming presence during intense moments, ice chips and or massage techniques
+- Labor coach or doula – A person of your choosing to help with words of encouragement, a calming presence during intense moments, ice chips and or massage techniques

 - Position changes